-- Gathers and validates accuracy of data to be used as baseline data for engineering decisions; provides a technical leadership role in ensuring data integrity.
-Data is gathered from a variety of sources, including databases, field notes, maps, land classification resources, environmental analyses, geotechnical reports, design charrettes, laboratory reports, and reports.
+- Gathers data for evaluation from a variety of sources, including databases, field notes, maps, land classification resources, environmental analyses, geotechnical reports, design charrettes, laboratory reports, and reports.
 Additional data collection may include arranging for laboratory reports and performing market research.
-Performs quality assurance and data integrity review of electronic data and records. - Conducts design surveys and/or field site visits to collect samples and data.
+Performs quality assurance and data integrity review of electronic data and records.
+Validates data used for decision making. - Conducts design surveys and/or field site visits to collect samples and data.
 This includes taking measurements and photos to document cases of infrastructure failures or errors, or to document site, equipment, and/or facility conditions. - Develops, prepares, and/or reviews plans, specifications, and cost estimates for construction and/or proposed/ongoing projects. - Interprets sophisticated and complex testing results. - Reviews, affirms accuracy of invoicing, and prepares reports on pay quantity including analysis of government estimated quantities compared to quantities paid. - Evaluates proposed material designs and makes recommendations concerning adequacy of construction materials or constructability of the design. - Collects and/or evaluates geotechnical field samples for such characteristics as moisture content, compaction, gradation, soil classification, and soil, rock, or concrete strength. - Performs technical analysis of construction schedules, proposals, submittals, modifications, and other contractor-provided documentation.